Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - Pointing your chopsticks at another person or spear your food with them is also considered rude, chopsticks should only be used for eating purposes while you’re in Japan.

-- Do not use the side of your chopsticks that you eat with to get food from a shared bowl.
+- Do not use the chopsticks that you eat with to get food from a shared bowl.

 - Hand Towels